mackworth/cTiVo/wiki/Configuration.md

 - **Genre**: which genre does TiVo believe the show belongs in.
 - **TiVo ID**: a unique number for each show that identifies it to the TiVo.
 - **Status**: The TiVo icons that indicate how soon a show will be deleted.
 Will also show the TiVo logo for suggested shows, a red C for copy-protected, a blue ? when cTiVo doesn't know the status yet, or a red X when the show has been deleted from the TiVo.
+- **On Disk**: Whether this show is already downloaded to this Mac's disk (and is still there).
+Right-click to Reveal in Finder or Play the video.
+Same as bold face for row.
+- **Age Rating**: TiVo's' age rating for this show.
+- **Star Rating**: TiVo's' star rating for this show.
+- **H.264**: Whether cTiVo believes this channel has migrated to H.264.

 ## Download Table Columns